 - Do not treat video as a one and done sales tactic.
 This is a strategy you can use for every step of the selling process.
 Prospect didn’t reply to your first video?
 Send another and keep trying.
 Maybe with a new message or a different follow up ask – just like you would with any other communication platform.

-If you’re not used to putting yourself out there or if you’ve been hiding behind the safety of your inbox or your phone, it’s time to put your face to your name and test out video for your own sales process.
+If you’re not used to putting yourself out there or if you’ve been hiding behind the safety of your inbox or your phone, it’s time to put your face to your name and test out video capture software for your own sales process.
 Let me know how it goes!
 Send me a video about it 😉